samz2022/rclone/docs/content/jottacloud.md

    / Standard authentication.
  1 | Use this if you're a normal Jottacloud user.
    \ (standard)
+   / Whitelabel authentication.
+ 2 | Use this if you are using the service offered by a third party such as Telia, Tele2, Onlime, Elkjøp, etc.
+   \ (whitelabel)
    / Legacy authentication.
- 2 | This is only required for certain whitelabel versions of Jottacloud and not recommended for normal users.
+ 3 | This is no longer supported by any known services and not recommended for normal users.
    \ (legacy)
-   / Telia Cloud authentication.
- 3 | Use this if you are using Telia Cloud.
-   \ (telia)
-   / Tele2 Cloud authentication.
- 4 | Use this if you are using Tele2 Cloud.
-   \ (tele2)
-   / Onlime Cloud authentication.
- 5 | Use this if you are using Onlime Cloud.
-   \ (onlime)
 config_type> 1
 Personal login token.
 Generate here: https://www.jottacloud.com/web/secure